Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/chapter_authorship.typ

 - Training the Model: Lukas Marschhausen
 - Benchmarking of the Trained Models: Marc Schmengler
 - Limitations and Future Research Directions: Lukas Marschhausen
-- Conclusion: Lukas Marschhausen und Marc Schmengler
+- Conclusion: Lukas Marschhausen and Marc Schmengler

 ]